LoremLabs/hackathon-ethglobal-2022/README.md

 Yet we question if a more general solution is needed that transcends the specifics of licensing and instead allows for the creation of a general-purpose tangential attribute store that could then be used to store license data.

-By using the general purpose data structure and taxonomy conventions we imagine a contract authors being able to create an ecosystem of referential attribute data stored on the blockchain.
+By using the general purpose data structure and taxonomy conventions we imagine that contract authors facilitate the creation of an ecosystem of referential attribute data stored on the blockchain.
+Essentially this turns a blob of data into a typed data.

 We considered an approach similar to [EIP-165](https://eips.ethereum.org/EIPS/eip-165) where the hash of attributes dictated an agreed-upon definition of the attribute.
-Yet these are more difficult to create the merely setting a string value.
+Yet these are more difficult to create than merely setting a string value.
 Indeed [EIP-1616](https://eips.ethereum.org/EIPS/eip-1616) attempted to do something similar but ultimately the approach was abandoned.

-Instead, we chose to fix the place where `blessed things` live within the contract via a multi-dimensional mapping, and rely on convention of attribute names.
-This allows for top-level taxonomies, like {LICENSE, SUPPORTED_BY, HOMEPAGE} which can have domain-specific fields–ideally kept to the absolute minimum: the name, and an address to the referential address–the `Blessed Thing Definition`, itself a contract on the blockchain.
+Instead, we chose to fix the place where `tags` live within the contract, relying on convention of attribute names.
+This allows for colon delimited taxonomies, like {license:cc0, contact:email, or type:nft} which can have domain-specific fields–ideally kept to the absolute minimum.
+Each of these tags can then optionally include an address, the referential address or the `Tag`, which has more information.

 We can then provide consistent functions to answer common use cases: